kuttaineh/unititle/README.md

 Drawing by Chesterton before 1936.
 For essays in this area, see [The Hound of Distributism](https://www.chesterton.org/store/product/hound-of-distributism/).

-With such an establishment people always have a fallback position in any employment negotiation because, if an employer isn't willing or is otherwise unable to make a sufficient return for labor then the person could always claim their share of the earth in physical form and take up vertical farming.
+With such folk always have a fallback position in any employment negotiation.
+If an employer is unable to make a sufficient return for labor then a person could  claim their share of the earth in physical form and take up vertical farming.
 Nothing would prevent the same from keeping both a garden and working jobs if this were their choice.
-How to live is left to the individual to determine.
+It's left to the individual to determine.

 This new universal human right, preexisting to government, becomes the basis for the justification of the defense of government.